In Memoriam: November 22, 1965 – November 16, 2025

 In 1989, he joined Magic, an ecology-based public service organization where he had a hand in developing pioneering techniques to regenerate California native oak populations.
 He rose to manage fieldwork for Magic’s habitat stewardship projects on Stanford University open space lands, an endeavor that at his death had yielded 4,000 thriving oaks.

-Dave and Joan selecting bare root fruit trees for distribution.
+Salvaging bare root fruit trees for Fruition project (c.
+1996)

 Dave soon expanded his interests to fruit trees, co-founding Magic’s Fruition program to salvage 40,000 surplus saplings from wholesale growers’ burn piles and provide curriculum to hundreds of school teachers whose planted them throughout the Peninsula and beyond.
 Building on his experience with Fruition, Dave co-founded Peninsula ReLeaf, sparking formation of tree advocacy groups in cities between San Francisco to San Jose.